Small Business Lawyer in Scottsdale

 Personal, Legal Representation

-Representing Arizona businesses of all sizes, as well as individuals, I believe that everyone deserves straightforward answers.
+Representing individuals and Arizona businesses of all sizes, I believe that everyone deserves straightforward answers.
 Unlike large law firms, at Pearson Law, you can expect my personal attention every step of the way.

 When Clients hire me, they have direct access to me throughout their case and will never be assigned to an Associate Attorney with little experience.